-Microsoft gave the Media Center Extender platform another chance with the public relaunch of the platform at the DigitalLife show, held here last month, with partners Hewlett-Packard Linksys, D-Link and Niveus Media.
+New York — Microsoft will give the Media Center Extender platform another chance with the public relaunch of the platform today at the DigitalLife show here with partners Linksys, D-Link and Niveus Media.

 Media Center Extenders were first introduced in 2004 to enable consumers to move their programming content off their PCs to televisions scattered around their homes.
 The concept did not fare well at the time, but Microsoft believes the consumer environment is more suitable now, said Keith Laepple, director, consumer electronics partner team.